 Check Please Before heading out for a meal, do some research to find restaurants that cater to families.
 You probably wouldn’t want to dine with your little ones at a formal, fancy place.
 Look for a place nearby that’s casual and lively (but not too loud), and that’s used to having babies among their clientele.

 High-chair Hygiene Many restaurants keep high chairs on hand, which seems great until you grab one that's coated in grime.
 To avoid spending the entire meal worried about mess, bring along plenty of baby wipes.
 They're ideal for mopping baby food or spaghetti sauce off your child's face and hands as well as cleaning highchairs, trays, and tables.

 Food and Toys Your baby won't be ordering from the menu just yet, so you'll need to pack food or feed your little one beforehand.
 Fed ahead of time, a younger baby might even sleep right through your meal!
-If you have an older tot, keep snacks like crackers on hand to pacify her while she waits for the food to arrive.
+If you have an older tot, keep snacks like crackers on hand to pacify him while he waits for the food to arrive.
 Another tip: Small toys such as baby books and stuffed animals are perfect for banging on the table without making too much noise.

-It pays to be prepared, but you can't always anticipate a public tantrum or crying fit.
+Expect the Unexpected It pays to be prepared, but you can't always anticipate a public tantrum or crying fit.
 Be ready to duck outside for a while or ask for your check early if your new baby decides she'd rather be eating at home.